zuozhenggh/learning-library/data-management-library/mysql/heatwave-intro/create-dbs/create-dbs.md

 ## Introduction

-In this lab, you will create and configure a Virtual Cloud Network with MySQL DB Systems.
-Then you will create and configure a MySQL DB System.
+In this lab, you create and configure a MySQL DB System.
 The creation process will use a provided object storage link to create the airportdb schema and load data into the DB system.

 Estimated Lab Time: 30 minutes